mikenicholson/passport-jwt/README.md

 // ...
 ```
 ### `jose` driver
-`jose` is a moder everything json library. recommended to use over `jsonwebtoken`.
+`npm install jose` is a modern everything json library. recommended to use over `jsonwebtoken`.
 ```typescript
 import * as jose from "jose";
 import {JoseDriver} from "passport-jwt/platform-jose";